 Blue snorts.
 “Maybe it was real at some point, and someone knocked it out of the sky to steal all its feathers.”

 “In any case, spring is a nice breather,” Amy says.
 “Most years it’s not a big deal: they fly around the wilderness, and everyone stays on high alert in case they wander near any towns or populated areas.
 A bit stressful, but you get used to it.
-Last year we only had to deal with Moltres getting too close to some farms: Zapdos just circled the mountains for a few weeks, and Articuno turned some uninhabited island into a glacier all winter.”
+The year before last we only had to deal with Moltres getting too close to some farms: Zapdos just circled the mountains for a few weeks, and Articuno turned some uninhabited island into a glacier all winter.”

 As they continue to discuss the last few years of the storm trio’s activity, Red closes the CoRRNet announcement and sees an update on his ticket from yesterday.
 A ranger had closed it, with the comment “Rattata nest found and relocated farther from path.
 Pallet-Viridian Route secure.”
 A small bubble of pride warms him.
 However minor, it’s good to know that they made a difference, and that their experience helped keep others safe.